openreferral/specification/openreferral.md

 # OpenReferral

 This specification defines a minimum set of data elements for OpenReferral, a human services data interchange specification.
 The idea behind the specification is to create shareable multi-purpose human service data sets.
-The goal is to derive a specification robust enough to support Information and Retrieval (IR) applications, yet flexible enough to support localized directories.
-The focus of this specification is content but a significan portion of the specification is dedicated to a design that reduces data structures into comma delimited files (CSV).
+The goal is to derive a specification robust enough to support Information and Retrieval (IR) applications, yet flexible enough to support localized and specialized directories.
+The focus of this specification is content but a significant portion of the specification is dedicated to a design that reduces data structures into comma delimited files (CSV).

-# Term Definitions
+# 1.0 Term Definitions

 * Field required - The field column must be included in your feed, and a value must be provided for each record.
 Some required fields permit an empty string as a value.
 To enter an empty string, just omit any text between the commas for that field.
 Note that 0 is interpreted as "a string of value 0", and is not an empty string.
 Please see the field definition for details.

 * Field optional - The field column may be omitted from your feed.
 If you choose to include an optional column, each record in your feed must have a value for that column.
 You may include an empty string as a value for records that do not have values for the column.
 Some optional fields permit an empty string as a value.
 To enter an empty string, just omit any text between the commas for that field.
 Note that 0 is interpreted as "a string of value 0", and is not an empty string.

-# Conventions
+# 2.0 Conventions

 This specification uses snake case where compound words are joined by an underscore.
 Field names are all lower case and in snake case, e.g. `organization_id`.

-# Data Model
+# 3.0 Data Model

 The basic entities are an organization or agency, a location (or site), and a service or program.
 The structure supports a model where organization has one or more locations that provide one or more services, or conversely one or more services can have one or more locations.